 Everybody in the business IT world is talking about BYOD.
-Bring-your-own-device is what happens when company’s allow or even encourage employees to choose their own workplace computers, phones or tablets.
+Bring-your-own-device is what happens when companies allow or even encourage employees to choose their own workplace computers, phones or tablets.

-I caught a session by Cisco’s Vaughan Klein at Gen-i’s recent IP Voice seminar where he gave the best explanation I’ve seen so far, why BYOD problems are transitory.
+A session by Cisco’s Vaughan Klein at Gen-i’s recent IP Voice seminar gave the best explanation of why these problems are transitory.

 Klein says BYOD will soon give way to bring-your-own-application and that in turn will give way to bring-your-own-browser.

 Before long web browsers will deliver just about every business computer application – this includes the heavyweight suites from companies like Oracle and SAP.
 When that happens the support and security burden on companies will ease considerably.